23navi/Portfolio/.github/ISSUE_TEMPLATE/feature-suggestions.md

 ---
-name: Feature request
+name: Feature suggestions
-about: Suggest an idea for this project
+about: Suggest an idea for this portfolio project
 title: ''
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: 23navi

 ---